 My COVID Career Advice post had a key section on making yourself financially independent.
 It was more popular than I would have guessed and spawned backchannel chats with people on how best to get started on financially resiliency.
 This post is a round up of the advice I’ve given people who asked.
 YMMV.
 Nothing in here is rocket science, though it requires a commitment, some setup, and some habits (or discipline) around taking your financial health seriously.
 Behaviour change is key.

-This post deals with basic hygiene and financial resiliency: putting yourself into position to start moving towards financial independence.
+This post deals with basic hygiene and financial resiliency: putting yourself into a position to start moving towards financial independence.
 A future post will deal with getting started investing and how to plan and timeline out financial independence.

 Longer Range Goals

 The less dependent you are on an employer’s stream of income keeping you financially viable, the greater control you have over your life.
-If you have fallen into the trap many people have and expanded your expenses as your income has increased, or taken on debt in order to move future earnings into present consumption (which comes with costs), you may not have as much freedom as you’d like regardless of looking wealthy from the outside.
+If you’ve fallen into the trap many have and expanded your expenses as your income has increased, or taken on debt in order to move future earnings into present consumption (which comes with costs), you may not have as much freedom as you’d like regardless of looking wealthy from the outside.

 - Expenses under control

-- Minimal to no short term consumer debt
+- Minimal-to-no short term consumer debt

 - An emergency fund against contingencies